ARM Cortex-A78: Design

 There is also extended scalability with extra support from Dynamic Shared Unit for DynamIQ on the chipset.
 A smaller 32 KB L1 cache from the 64 KB L1 cache configuration is optional.
 To offset this smaller L1 memory, the branch predictor is better at covering irregular search patterns and is capable of following two taken branches per cycle, which results in fewer L1 cache misses and helps hide pipeline bubbles to keep the core well supplied.
 The pipeline is one cycle longer compared to the A77, which ensures that the A78 hits a clock frequency target of around 3 GHz.
 The A78 is a 6 instruction per cycle design.

 ARM also introduced a second integer multiply unit in the execution unit and an additional load Address Generation Unit (AGU) to increase both the data load and bandwidth by 50%.
 Other optimizations of the chipset include fused instructions and efficiency improvements to instruction schedulers, register renaming structures, and the re-order buffer.

 L2 cache is available up to 512 KB and has double the bandwidth to maximize the performance, while the shared L3 cache is available up to 4 MB, double that of previous generations.
 A Dynamic Shared Unit (DSU) also allows for an 8 MB configuration with the ARM Cortex-X1.

+Variants

+Cortex-A78C

+The Cortex-A78C is targeted for productivity and gaming applications, it increases the max core support from 4 to 8 cores and from 4MB to 8MB of L3 cache.

+Cortex-A78AE

+The Cortex-A78AE is targeted for security/safety applications.